Canadian Rockies – Banff/Lake Louise

 From the Calgary airport it is an easy 1.5 hour drive to the beautiful mountain town of Banff.
 Banff was put on the map when the Canadian Railroad started taking passengers to the hot springs there.
 The tourist traffic lead to the development of the iconic Banff Springs Hotel and really the development of Banff as a tourist destination.
 Today millions of people come to visit – in the summer for the gorgeous scenery, in the winter for the fantastic skiing.

 Banff is a tourist town with lots of facilities for travelers.
 But being set in the Canadian Rockies, the views from town can be amazing.
 When you arrive, take some time to wander the downtown area, poking into shops.
-On Wednesdays in the summer there is a farmers market that takes place in the park.
+On Wednesdays in the summer and early fall there is a farmers market that takes place in the park.

 “Downtown” Banff

 Bow Falls is just a short distance from downtown and has a nice viewpoint.
-There are also paved trails along the river to get there.
+There are paved trails along the river to get there.
 Several classic Hollywood films of the 1950s depicted famous movie stars being swept over Bow Falls, including Marilyn Monroe, Robert Mitchum – even the Son of Lassie.
 If you have an extra day, some great whitewater rafting trips also leave from Bow Falls.

 Bow Falls